How to stage your home yourself

 Don’t forget-bring your pets with you when you leave for showings if at all possible.
 It’s a pain/inconvenience but it makes the experience that much easier for the buyer.

-Keep a canister of Clorox wipes and a stick vac handy so you can do a quick clean sweep before showings and stash them in the garage or take them with you when you leave.
+Keep a canister of Clorox wipes and a stick vac handy so you can do a quick clean swish before showings and stash them in the garage or take them with you when you leave.

 You want the house to look effortlessly put together and polished any time you have a showing.
 Putting the house’s best foot forward is sure to land you a quick (and profitable) sale.